illumio/cloud-operator/README.md

 This command will generate a file named `cloud-operator-0.0.1.tgz` (or similar, depending on your chart version) in the current directory.

 #### Installing the Helm Chart

+TODO - How to set values.yaml, set through UI or through terraform.

 To install the Helm chart, use the following command:
 ```
 helm install illumio cloud-operator-0.0.1.tgz --namespace illumio-cloud --create-namespace